Principal Care Management in Michigan.

 PCM billing in Michigan.

 PCM uses federally standardized CPT codes with uniform reimbursement across Michigan.
-MI Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+MI Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 PCM services, first 30 min of clinical staff time per month